elijahsandler/23f-shadow-and-page/README.md

 # MySQL + Flask Shadow and Page Emporium Project
+## By: Aleksandra Tyutyunik, Andrew Sun, Elijah Sandler, Madeleine Jin

 Shadow and Page Emporium is a cursed bookstore.
 They sell your normal average, run of the mill books, except that about half of them are cursed, with varying levels of severity.
-This database driven UI allows users to monitor and update the curses they use, books they stock, as well as track sales and ongoing R&D projects.
+This database-driven UI allows users to monitor and update the curses they use, books they stock, as well as track sales and ongoing R&D projects.

+Here is a link to check out a demo of how it works: https://drive.google.com/file/d/1QupVUD2AWJ5k0eahDT8SVZ-jJYPEiM9E/view?usp=sharing

 This repo contains a setup for spinning up 3 Docker containers:
 1. A MySQL 8 container for obvious reasons